Shambles: Liverpool's title hopes all but over after Brighton embarrassment | Goal.com

 And let’s have it right, Guardiola will have seen little to concern him here.

 Having picked up on the road last week, Liverpool had the rug pulled from under them once they got back home.
 After 68 Anfield league games unbeaten, they have lost their last two, the first time that has happened since 2012.
-They have failed to score in their last three, the first time that has happened since 1984.
+They have failed to score in their last three on home soil, the first time that has happened since 1984.

 The Reds could have played all night without finding the net here.
-If they were good at Tottenham and West Ham, they were abject against Brighton.
+If they were good at Tottenham and West Ham - and they were very good at times - they were utterly abject against Brighton.
 The Seagulls did not even have to ride their luck.
 They deserved their victory.

-Steven Alzate’s second-half strike, his first in the Premier League, did the damage, Liverpool punished for switching off in the penalty area.
-Trent Alexander-Arnold, in particular, will not wish to see many replays.
+Steven Alzate’s second-half strike, his first in the Premier League, did the damage, Liverpool punished for switching off in the penalty area once too often.
+Trent Alexander-Arnold, in particular, will not wish to see many replays of the goal.
 Quite what the full-back was doing is anyone’s guess.

 It was that kind of night, in truth.
 It had started with yet another setback, with goalkeeper Alisson Becker ruled out through illness.
 Caoimhin Kelleher, the young Irishman, did fine as the Brazilian’s deputy, though Klopp must be wondering when his luck will change, in terms of team selection.

 He was already without both Sadio Mane and Fabinho.
 Both could return against City, though it is far from certain at this stage.
-Naby Keita remains sidelined, while his three first-choice centre-backs are all out, most likely for the rest of the season.
+Naby Keita remains sidelined, Diogo Jota is still weeks away from a return, while his three first-choice centre-backs are all out, most likely for the rest of the season.

-Still, he is entitled to expect more from those who are available.
+Still, the manager is entitled to expect more from those who are available.
 This was a shambles at times, Liverpool managing just one shot on target in 90 minutes against a side that started the game 17th in the table.

 The spark we saw at Spurs and at West Ham was absent here.
 Mo Salah did nothing while Roberto Firmino looked a shadow as Mane’s pace and threat was missed badly.